abcnorio/nspawn-aiml/Readme.md

 ### Whitelisted domains + DNS

-Everything ie. *.debs listed in the script should be whitelisted for install.
-If you later need other domains, update the whitelist and re-run the iptables script.
+Everything ie. `*.debs` listed in the script should be whitelisted for install.
+If you later need other domains, update the whitelist and re-run the `iptables` script.

-There is no DNS allowed for the nspawn-container, so all whitelisted domains are listed with their ipv4 IP directly in /etc/hosts of the container.
+There is no DNS allowed for the nspawn-container.
+All whitelisted domains are listed with their ipv4 IP directly in `/etc/hosts` of the container.

 ### Path of whitelist

-The whitelist has a path `$VNAME_BP/whitelisteddomains.txt`.
-The path can be changed in the iptables script.
+The whitelist has the path `$VNAME_BP/whitelisteddomains.txt`.
+The path can be changed in the `iptables` script.

 ### NVIDIA + multiple GPUs